-Bitcoin rangebound, holding support above $46K
+Bitcoin Rangebound, Holding Support Above $46K

 Bitcoin four-hour price chart

-Initial support is seen around the 100-period moving average on the four-hour chart, currently around $47,000.
+- Initial support is seen at around the 100-period moving average of $47,000 on the four-hour chart.

-Short-term momentum is deteriorating, which is typical during a consolidation phase.
-However, if $46,000 support is broken, there is risk of a deeper pullback towards the $42,000 breakout level.
+- Short-term momentum is deteriorating, which is typical during a consolidation phase.
+If the $46,000 support level is broken, however, there is risk of a deeper pullback toward the $42,000 breakout level.

 All writers’ opinions are their own and do not constitute financial advice in any way whatsoever.
 Nothing published by CoinDesk constitutes an investment recommendation, nor should any data or Content published by CoinDesk be relied upon for any investment activities.
 CoinDesk strongly recommends that you perform your own independent research and/or speak with a qualified investment professional before making any financial decisions.